bobbybudnick/SFS-Infrastructure/README.md

 h264 with mp4 on windows slave - less network but maybe less reliable
 Required software - SSH/VLC/psmisc

-Devuan Internet server - virtual machine
+4. Devuan Internet server - virtual machine
 Hosts web and SSH
 At startup signals are sent to to backup internet server to move to parking IP

-Devuan Pi 2 cellular router/MID - installed
+5. Devuan Pi 2 cellular router/MID - installed
 For router usage with metered static IP business cellular device
 Script type is router static
 Further network specific information is in dual WAN notes - SSH on 1001 same as cable webgui

-FreeBSD Lattepanda custom convertible tablet backup storage server - installed
+6. FreeBSD Lattepanda custom convertible tablet backup storage server - installed
 Provides a clone of data on main storage server
 Is physically and logically separated from main storage server
 2 Lattepanda original died during production of this device
 Important to boost incoming 5v to around 5.25v for stability with heavy USB load

-Windows tablet switch administration device 1 and 2 - installed
+7. Windows tablet switch administration device 1 and 2 - installed
 Attached to different subnet that is the same as switch
 Available for real time switch administration with monitoring/stats/QOS/VLAN

-Devuan media laptop - installed
+8. Devuan media laptop - installed
 Attached to Fire Stick with HDMI capture and VLAN
 Connected to home theater

-Devuan gaming custom laptop - installed
+9. Devuan gaming custom laptop - installed
 Takes games on the go
 Cable router administration device

-Devuan pi 4 headless staging server - installed
+10. Devuan pi 4 headless staging server - installed
 Holds only data that is yet to be sorted and archived
 No redundancy but the copying computers keep until stored

-Freedbsd storage server custom laptop - installed
+11. FreedBSD storage server custom laptop - installed
 Holds 2 copies of network files
 Also exports 1 or 2 copies and 1 gen back copies kept

-Freebsd workstation custom laptop - installed
+12. FreeBSD workstation custom laptop - installed
 Holds 2 copies of files
 Exports to various secure means
 Does frontend 3d models work
 Core switch administration device
 Runs Central Power Administration

-Proxmox luggable virtualization server - installed
+13. Proxmox luggable virtualization server - installed
 With web/SSH - dedicate 2 cores
 With reencoder - dedicate 2 cores
 With development and testing environments - 2 cores left over